tomsWebConsulting/twcsl/Store Price Change/README.md

 Changing prices on a Store page does not effect the cart, checkout, or other SS pages/backend storage.
 This is purely a cosmetic change.
-No code can change the checkout page.
+No code can change the checkout page or SS backend.
 It is a SS security feature.

 ## Make a Donation